 We began our school farm project during the first lockdown by developing a spacious vegetable patch which gave us a very bountiful harvest in the first summer.
 This then grew to include a large chicken run which our year 6 children helped to construct.
 Our first 8 chickens arrived in the September 2020 rescued from a free range farm looking rather sorry for themselves.
 After lots of love and care they grew to their full strength and are now living a happy life.
-Our farm has now expanded to home 14 hens and 10 Khaki Campbell ducks and 3 rabbits.
-We have also extended our growing zone to provide raised beds EYFS to year 3, and have allocated sections of a local allotment for years 4-6 to enable every class to grow their own flowers, fruits and vegetables.
+Our farm has now expanded to home large flocks of hens and ducks, 14 of which we hatched ourself and 3 rabbits, 2 sheep and 6 pigs.
+We also have designated growing zones for each class to develop across the year.

 Ludgvan Farm – learning animal care skills which can be applied at home with pets, on local farms or in potential future careers.
 Children gain financial acumen through growing and collecting produce and then using or selling it and calculating the profit/loss and costs involved.
 Empathy is one of our core values and the animals are a real-life demonstration about how caring for others can make a difference.

 Ludgvan Garden – learning how to farm and live sustainably is hugely important in the current climate and a knowledge base that will stand all children in good stead in their later life.
 An understanding of why looking after our environment is important and we must learn to live alongside nature within our community.

 Ludgvan Forest School – The ability to light fires, tie knots and build shelters and valuable life skills that prepare children for a variety of situations they may experience throughout their lives.
 Team building is a valuable benefit to working together in an outdoor environment and benefits children in all aspects of their education and wider endeavours.

 Life On The Farm